10/04/2018 - 10/14/2018 New Delhi and Jaipur, India

-In October of 2018, 13 graduate and undergraduate students from landscape architecture, architecture, and urban planning traveled to India with professors Maria Gonzalez Aranguren and Pankaj Vir Gupta for a 10 day research trip.
-During this trip, students visited two cities; New Delhi and Chandigarh seeing both planned and unplanned urban fabrics.
+In October of 2019, 25 graduate and undergraduate students from University of Virginia School of Architecture and Tulane University School of Architecture traveled to India for a 10 day research trip.
+The students spanned the disciplines of landscape architecture, architecture, and urban planning.
+The trip was coordinated by the instructors and researchers of the studios; Pankaj Vir Gupta, Inaki Alday, Maria Gonzalez Aranguren, Monisha Nasa, and Darcy Engle.
+During this trip, students visited two cities; New Delhi and Jaipur seeing both planned and unplanned urban fabrics.
 Within these cities students visited a variety of sites around the city to understand urban life in contemporary India from different perspectives.
-Some of these sites included Connaught Place, Shahpur Jat, Asian Games Village, walks along the Najafgarh Drain, and Jama Masjid.
+Some of these sites included Connaught Place, Shahpur Jat, Asian Games Village, Amber Fort, Darvyavati Riverfront and Sewage Treatment Complex amongst others.

-Students Visiting Yamuna Biodiversity Park in New Delhi
+Students visiting Argasen Ki Baoli in New Delhi

 All rights reserved by the Yamuna River Project at the University of Virginia, 2017.